Hydrating Stick Balm Formulation

 This post may contain links but they are not affiliate links.
 I am not in any sort of affiliate program at this time.
 They are links to things I actually use.

-This stick balm is the perfect solution & it is completely customizable too
+This stick balm is the perfect solution & it is completely customizable too, so be sure to check out the Notes & Substitutions portion of this post to get some ideas.

 This formulation is a mixture of 2 butters & 5 oils held together by beeswax.
-We’ve also added some Vitamin E for some extra skin healing & antioxidant effects.
+We’ve also added some Rosemary extract for some extra skin healing & antioxidant effects.

 Let’s go over the ingredients I’ve chosen & why I’ve chosen them to go in this formulation